jerch/inwasm/README.md

 Source Types (`srctype`):
 - `'C'` - emscripten C, compiled as standalone wasm
-- `'C++'` - emscripten C++, compiled as standalone wasm
 - `'Clang-C'` - using clang from emscripten SDK
-- `'Clang-C++'` - using clang from emscripten SDK
 - `'Zig'` - preinstalled or autoinstall, compiled as freestanding
 - `'wat'` - compiled with wat2wasm
 - `'Rust'` - must be preinstalled currently with `cargo` in PATH
 - `'custom'` - any custom build script

 ...
-TODO: document srctype extensions on wasm definitions ...
+TODO: document srctype extensions on wasm definitions, C++ runners ...

 Output Types (`type`):